First steps#

 Comments#

-Comments are non-coding part in the source code.
+Comments are non-coding parts in the source code.
 Although the compiler does not read comments, comments are important notes for humans, making the code more readable (hopefully).